gmaris42/RainFall/level8/walkthrough.md

 * `'login'`

 But reset won't be use here.\
-When you input auth or service, a pointer increment.\
+When you input auth or service, a pointer increment by 16.\
 When you input login, the 2 pointer are compare

 By trying, inputing `'auth '`, `'service'`, `'service'` we can then do a `'login'` and get a ssh as level9